-Sorry Man Sorry

-This small boy

-Has made you fall flat
+Sorry Man Sorry This small boy Has made you fall flat Sorry, sorry.

-Sorry, sorry.

 Teacher will start teaching the song by singing it.
 You can hand out the lyric sheet for those who can read.
-Teach it as a call and response by singing line by line and have the class sing it back to you.
-(Teacher: Tue Tue, Barima Tue Tue, Students: Tue Tue Barima Tue Tue.)
-Do this for the rest of the song and then try to put the whole song together.
-This is to get you ready and thinking of how you will dance the song without using your voices.
+Teach it as a call and response by singing line by line as the class sings it back to you as follows:

+Teacher: Tue Tue, Barima Tue Tue

+Students: Tue Tue Barima Tue Tue

+Do this for the rest of the song.
+Then try to put the whole song together.
+Encourage students to start thinking about how they will express the song through dance, without using their voices.

 Lyrics:

 Tue Tue, barima tue tue

 Tue tue, barima tue tue

-Abofra ba ama dawa dawa

-Tue tue

 Abofra ba ama dawa dawa